 I know you are a real Italophile and have written extensively about Italy, please tell us more about the subjects of your books.

 My first book, “A Sweet and Glorious Land: Revisiting the Ionian Sea”, is about southern Italy, particularly Naples, Calabria, Basilicata, and Puglia.
 Then came “Venice Against the Sea: A City Besieged”.
 It deals with Venice’s struggle with high water in the face of global climate change.
 My Sicily book was third (“Seeking Sicily: A Cultural Journey Through Myth and Reality in the Heart of the Mediterranean”).
 Fourth is “Hidden Tuscany: Discovering Art, Culture, and Memories in a Well Known Region’s Unknown Places”.
 The fourth deals with western Tuscany, which many travellers to Tuscany ignore while spending their time along the region’s east side.

 You mentioned you will be back in Sicily tell us a little more about your trip and next book.

 Thanks so much to John Keahey for finding the time to answer my questions.
 Molto gentile.
-I love your book and on behalf do all of your readers I thank you for writing it, as it has enriched our knowledge of Sicily.
+I love your book and on behalf of all of your readers, I thank you for writing it, as it has enriched our knowledge of Sicily.

 For more information about John Keahey’s books and impressive book trailer for Seeking Sicily see his author page here.

-The new book Sicilian Splendors: Discovering the Secret Places that Speak to the Heart will be released this fall and is available for pre-order on Amazon.
+The new book Sicilian Splendors: Discovering the Secret Places that Speak to the Heart has just been released this November (2018) fall and is available on Amazon.

-Seeking Sicily is available on Book Depository and Amazon.
+Seeking Sicily is also still available on Book Depository and Amazon.